ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3272-sip-breakout-board/quickstart.md

 - Depending on the regional band selected, you may need to configure the sub-band of your **RAK3172** to match the gateway and LoRaWAN network server.
 This step is especially critical for regional bands like **US915**, **AU915**, and **CN470**.

-- To configure the channel masking for the sub-bands, use the `AT+MASK` command, as detailed in the <a href="https://docs.rakwireless.com/product-categories/wisduo/rak3172-module/at-command-manual/#at-mask" target="_blank">AT Command Manual</a>.
+- To configure the channel masking for the sub-bands, use the `AT+MASK` command, as detailed in the [AT Command Manual](https://docs.rakwireless.com/product-categories/wisduo/rak3172-module/at-command-manual/#at-mask).

 - For example, to use sub-band 2, send the command:
 **`AT+MASK=0002`**.